jgnagy/skull_island/README.md

 ### Reset A Gateway

-Skull Island can completely clear the configuration from a Kong instance using the `reset` command. **THIS COMMAND WILL COMPLETELY CLEAR YOUR CONFIGURATION!**.
-Since this is a pretty serious command, it requires you to include `--force`, otherwise it simply exits with an error.
+Skull Island can completely clear the configuration from a Kong instance using the `reset` command. **THIS COMMAND WILL COMPLETELY CLEAR YOUR CONFIGURATION!** Since this is a pretty serious command, it requires you to include `--force`, otherwise it simply exits with an error.

 Fully resetting a gateway looks like this: